888.633.4362

 • Consult with medical professionals on patient results

-Graduates receive a Certificate of Completion, Ultrasound Technician diploma, and are prepared to immediately enter into entry-level positions in the field.
 Students may choose to pursue an Associate of Applied Science degree by completing additional General Education courses (108 weeks total).

-UT Program Courses Include
+Ultrasound Technician Program Courses Include

-• Medical Terminology, Anatomy & Physiology
+• Anatomy and Physiology

-• Medical Law, Ethics and Basic Medical Math
+• Medical Law, Ethics, and Basic Medical Math

 • Ultrasound Physics

-• Abdominal, OBGYN and Vascular Sonography
+• Abdominal, OB/GYN, and Vascular Sonography

 • Professional Development